sharonzhou/CS236G/memes.md

 # Hero section
 title: Weekly Course Memes
-description: Weekly memes to check your understanding of the latest course content.
+description: Enjoy these GAN-related memes based on the material covered from each week of the course.
+These should be a fun way to check your understanding of the latest course content.
+You can give us feedback on your favorite memes by upvoting them!
+You're highly encouraged (and rewarded through extra course credits) to contribute to the course's meme stash by submitting your GAN-related memes through [this form](https://forms.gle/AMpCSs5DB6GWx9QN6).
 buttons: